Menu

 As in very many such cases, FSB torture was used to produce Russian state propaganda, with NTV coming up with a scurrilous video entitled ‘Zelenskyy’s sex spy’ in September 2023, This asserted that Storozhuk had been planning terrorist attacks in occupied Donetsk oblast and, among other things, implied that he had been in a sexual relationship with Valentyna Zayarna.
 Both Ukrainians were shown, giving the supposed ‘testimony’ tortured out of them.

 The prosecution claims that, once on occupied territory, Storozhuk contacted a Military Intelligence officer and carried out tasks for him – observing the movements of Russians “to help missiles hit the right place”.
 They assert that Storozhuk was planning to blow up the car of a so-called ‘DPR deputy.
 This would count as an aggravating circumstance, however it was excluded, after the prosecution was forced to admit there was no evidence to back their initial claim.
 Storozhuk himself said that the explosives would have been used against a military site or oil depot.
-Mediazona, which is virtually the only source of information about Russian court cases, notes that Zayarna has, in court, expressed scepticism about the ‘testimony’ which Storozhuk gave.
-She doubts that he went out at nights, as claimed, to observe Russian military movements, saying that her dog would have raised a din each time, and clearly never did.
+Mediazona, which is virtually the only source of information about Russian court cases, notes that Zayarna has, in court, expressed scepticism about some of the assertions made by Storozhuk in videoed interviews after his release, which the prosecution used as ‘evidence’ against both of them.
+She doubted that he had gone out at nights, as claimed, to observe Russian military movements, saying that her dog would have raised a din each time, and clearly never had.
 She suggested that “Dima is prone to exaggeration, and likes to boast like any man”, and prove what a hero he is.